 Admission is free and open to the public!

-Contact information: Group reservations and special programs for some of the programs listed below can be arranged by emailing Mark Fairclough at firstname.lastname@example.org or calling the planetarium at (517) 265-5161 x4788.
-All other requests can be sent to Dr. Sarah Hanson at (517)-264-3944.Star Talk: The Spring Sky
+Contact information: Group reservations and special showings for some of our programs can be arranged by emailing Mark Fairclough at firstname.lastname@example.org or calling the planetarium at (517) 265-5161 x4788.
+Please note that email communication is preferable.

 Friday’s at 7PM November 8, 15, 22, 29 and

 December 6, 13, and 20th

 The Robinson Planetarium is located at the eastern end of Peelle Hall on the corner of Charles and Williams streets on the Adrian College campus.For more information please see our web page at the following address:

 Our feature program for the months of November and December 2019 at the Robinson Planetarium & Observatory